-Victoza is a prescription medication that’s used to:
+Victoza is used to:

 - Lower the risk of major cardiovascular problems in adults with type 2 diabetes who already have heart disease.
 Cardiovascular problems involve the heart and blood vessels.
 Examples include heart attack and stroke.